Awad265/Library-Management-System/README.md

 - transaction.py: Transaction class
 ---
 # Usage
-Example are as thw following
+Example are as the following
 - Main menu

 --- MAIN MENU ---